-The tradition of female crossdressing ended early in the 19th Century for several reasons, among them a more efficient bureaucracy that made Also, peace finally came to the Netherlands.

-Cit difficult to hide one's identity. so untrained soldiers and sailors weren't in demand as before.
+The tradition of female crossdressing ended early in the 19th Century for several reasons, among them a more efficient bureaucracy that made -Also, peace finally came to the Netherlands, so untrained soldiers and sailors weren't in demand as before.
 And the greater equality of men and women made it less of a promotion for women to be men and ultimately allowed them to hold "male" jobs without changing gender.
 At this point, too, more men started daring to dress as women.